Central Board of Secondary Education

 The constitution of the Board was amended in 1952 to give its present name, the Central Board of Secondary Education.
 The Board was reconstituted on 1 July 1962 to make its services available to students and various educational institutions across the country.

 History

-The first education board to be set up in India was the Uttar Pradesh Board of High School and Intermediate Education in 1921, which was under the jurisdiction of Rajasthan, Central India and Gwalior.
-In 1929, the government of India established a joint Board, the Board of High School and Intermediate Education.
-This included Ajmer, Merwara, Central India, and Gwalior.
-Later it was confined to Ajmer, Bhopal and Vindhya Pradesh.
-In 1952, it became the Central Board of Secondary Education.
+The first education board to be set up in India was the United Provinces Board of High School and Intermediate Education in 1921, which was under the jurisdiction of Rajputana, Gwalior and Central India.
+In 1929, In response to the representation made by the Government of United Provinces, the Government of India suggested to set up a joint board for all the areas and it was named as the Board of High School and Intermediate Education Rajputana.
+This included Gwalior, Ajmer, Central India and Merwara.
+In 1962, The board was reconstituted to extend its services, merging with the Delhi Board of Higher Secondary Education and thus it became the Central Board of Secondary Education.